davidsebesta1/LuaLabPlugin/Docs/Objects/Facility/FacilityZone.md

 ## Properties
 `ZoneType` - Readonly enum FacilityZone value of this zone type.<br>
-`Rooms` - Returns a new array of all rooms inside of this facility zone<br>
+`Rooms` - Returns a new array of all rooms inside of this facility zone.<br>

 ## Functions
 `FlickerLights(duration)` - Shuts all lights inside of this zone for specified duration<br>